Simon Birch: Plot

 A Christmas pageant with a Nativity play is organized by Leavey.
-Simon criticizes Leavey's poor creative decisions, resulting in Russell confiscating Simon's baseball cards until the pageant is over.
-The play proves disastrous as the turtle dove costumes look like winged mutant turtles, the wise men cannot remember "We Three Kings", and Howard's acrophobia causes him to forget his lines.
+Simon, being forced to play the Baby Jesus, criticizes Leavey's poor creative decisions, resulting in Russell confiscating Simon's baseball cards until the pageant is over.
+The play proves disastrous as the turtle dove costumes look like winged mutant turtles, the youth group in the pageant sing a mock version of "Joy to the World" while the choir sings, the wise men cannot remember "We Three Kings", and Howard's acrophobia causes him to forget his lines.
 It soon escalates to violent chaos when Simon, incited by seeing Marjorie's cleavage, makes a move on her.
 Howard's harness breaks due to his weight, swinging him back and forth repeatedly, eventually vomiting on Leavey.
-Russell suspends Simon from the church, expels him from the winter retreat, and refuses him the return of his baseball cards.
+As punishment for the sexual assault and ruining the pageant, Russell suspends Simon from the church, expels him from the winter retreat, and refuses him the return of his baseball cards.
 Simon admits he wants to know God's purpose for him.
+While looking for Simon at his home, Joe berates his parents for their lack of care for him.
 As the church departs for the retreat, Simon comes by the church to say goodbye to Joe.
 Later on, he breaks into Russell's office to retrieve his cards, where he discovers the fateful baseball, implicating Russell as Joe's father.
 Simon has Ben drive him to the retreat to inform Joe, arriving just as Russell has already told him.

 While Simon and Joe are riding the bus home, the driver swerves to miss a deer and it crashes into a lake.
-With the driver abandoning the bus and Russell unconscious, Simon takes command and gets everyone out with Joe's help, but nearly drowns while saving the last child.
-Later, Joe wakes up in the hospital and goes to visit a dying Simon.
+With the driver abandoning the bus and Russell unconscious, Simon takes command and gets everyone out with Joe's help, but nearly drowns while saving the last child and passes out from hypothermia.
+Later, Joe wakes up in the hospital and goes to visit Simon, who was dying from Cold shock response.
 He sees Marjorie call Simon brave and kiss him, before leaving and letting Joe talk to him.
 Simon wakes up upon hearing him, remarking how his small size worked to his advantage in evacuating the kids.
-They bid each other farewell before Simon dies.
+Simon requested that Joe holds on to his baseball cards and bid him farewell as he passes away, in which Joe mourned him.
 Joe's grandmother passes away that summer and he is adopted by Ben just before his 13th birthday.
 Back in the present day with adult Joe at Simon's grave, Joe's son, named after Simon, reminds him that he has a soccer game, and they drive away as the film ends.